Covid-19 Gest-Testing study

-We are planning to recruit 200 women, usually around 24-28 weeks of pregnancy, with risk factors for diabetes who have been invited for glucose testing in pregnancy.
-Women will be asked to wear a CGM sensor for a week and give an extra blood sample at their standard clinical visit for glucose testing.
-Women will also be provided with a 75g glucose drink to be taken on day 3 at home after an overnight fast in order to trial a home OGTT.
+We recruited 100 women, usually around 24-28 weeks of pregnancy, with risk factors for diabetes who have been invited for glucose testing in pregnancy.
+Women were asked to wear a CGM sensor for a week and give an extra blood sample at their standard clinical visit for glucose testing.
+Women were provided with a 75g glucose drink to be taken on day 3 at home after an overnight fast in order to trial a home OGTT.

 CGM is used very widely now in people with type 1 diabetes and gives glucose results every 5 minutes via a small sensor placed on the skin.
 CGM is now very comfortable to wear and painless to insert.
 However, CGM has not yet been widely used in gestational diabetes.
 (See results of our CONCEPTT study for more information on using CGM in mums with type 1 diabetes and the benefits this has had for their babies).